-Criteria Possible Evidence Who Will Assess A. Facilitating learning for students, including good organization of subject matter and the course • Student evaluations using either SIR II, Student Opinion of Field Supervision (rev.2006), or other university approved evaluations Students enrolled in graduate and undergraduate classes and in field experiences B. Managing instruction (e.g. planning and arranging learning experiences, maintaining student records, grading) Candidate's analysis of student evaluations Candidate's self-assessment of Department committee members Candidate self-assessment C. Effective communication teaching effectiveness Department members/colleagues through D. Knowledge of and enthusiasm for subject matter and teaching E. Positive attitudes toward Colleague assessment Audio/video tapes or other artifacts the candidate may Observations Colleagues from other departments in disciplines relative to the candidate's students F. Fairness in examinations choose to include teaching responsibilities, with approval from the and grading Reflective journal or other departmental committee G. Flexibility in approaches to teaching, with opportunities for student involvement. evidence H. Appropriate student learning outcomes I. Other characteristics appropriate to candidate's program -
+Criteria Possible Evidence Who Will Assess A. Facilitating learning for students, including good organization of subject matter and the course B. Managing instruction (e.g. planning and arranging learning experiences, maintaining student records, grading) C. Effective communication D. Knowledge of and enthusiasm for subject matter and teaching E. Positive attitudes toward students F. Fairness in examinations and grading G. Flexibility in approaches to teaching, with opportunities for student involvement.
+H. Appropriate student learning outcomes I. Other characteristics appropriate to candidate's program Student evaluations using either SIR II, Student Opinion of Field Supervision (rev.2006), or other university approved evaluations Candidate's analysis of student evaluations Candidate's self-assessment of teaching effectiveness Colleague assessment Reflective journal or other evidence Students enrolled in graduate and undergraduate classes and in field experiences Department committee members Candidate self-assessment Department members/colleagues through observations Colleagues from other departments in disciplines relative to the candidate's teaching responsibilities, with approval from the departmental committee